alreich/abstract_algebra/docs/README.rst

 -  Groups, Rings, and Fields can be used to construct Modules and Vector Spaces, including n-dimensional Modules and Vector Spaces using the direct products of Rings and Fields, resp.
+-  The Regular Representation of a Monoid, Group, or the additive abelian Group of a Ring or Field, can be computed in either dense or sparse matrix form.

 Installation
 ------------